christophernhill/rc_howtos/examples/UsingDMTCP/README.md

           k<return> to kill processes to be checkpointed

           q<return> to kill processes to be checkpointed

+press c to take a snapshot of your running program, so that you can run it later at the same time.
-Three files will be created : dmtcp_restart_script.sh, dmtcp_restart_script_{hash}.sh and {hash}.dmtcp .
+Three files will be created : dmtcp_restart_script.sh, dmtcp_restart_script_(some_letters_and_numbers}.sh and {some_letters_and_numbers}.dmtcp .

-If all processes were on the same processor,and there were no .dmtcp files prior to this checkpoint: dmtcp_restart ckpt_*.dmtcp, otherwise dmtcp_restart_script.sh will work.
+To re-run your code at the time you pressed c at, use: dmtcp_restart ckpt_*.dmtcp, otherwise dmtcp_restart_script.sh will work.
+(ckpt_python2.7_20385667ca0e9a5-51000-55fae98d.dmtcp as an example )

 P.S: If no option are defined, the default values of host (localhost) and port (7779) will be used.
 To specify a diferent host and port, either use --coord-host and --coord-port (or the environment variables DMTCP_COORD_HOST and DMTCP_COORD_PORT).

-#To run a job with slurm in a cluster :
+#To run a job with slurm on a high performance computing system :

 I created a python code that will print the current time and the hostname.